picoCTF/ansible-roles/README.md

     ```

     Please note the trailing comma if specifying a single hostname using the `-i` flag.
 This is
-    required so that Ansible parses the argument as a list of hosts, rather than the path to an
+    required so that Ansible parses the argument as a list of hosts rather than the path to an
     inventory file.

     Also note that the specified SSH user must be able to elevate to root [using